 - How much is a serve?

-The Australian Dietary Guidelines recommend eating at least two serves of fruit and five serves of vegetables daily.
+The Australian Dietary Guidelines recommend eating at least two serves of fruit and five serves of vegetables or legumes daily.
 Aim to eat a variety of different-coloured fresh fruit and vegetables.
-They are best eaten whole (i.e. not in a juice or supplement form), and a combination of cooked and raw vegetables is recommended.
-Frozen and tinned vegetables are still nutritious and are a good alternative.
-Look for varieties without added sugars, salt or fats.
+They are best eaten whole (not juiced), and it’s good to eat both cooked and raw vegetables.
+Frozen and tinned vegetables are just as nutritious and are a good alternative to fresh produce – look for varieties without added sugars, salt or fats.

-Eating too much red meat increases your risk of bowel cancer.
-To reduce your cancer risk, Cancer Council recommends people eat no more than one serve of lean red meat per day or two serves 3–4 days a week.
+Red meat includes beef, lamb, pork, veal, goat, venison and kangaroo.
+Lean red meat is an important source of dietary iron, zinc, vitamin B12 and protein.
+But eating too much red meat increases your risk of bowel cancer.
+To reduce your cancer risk, Cancer Council recommends people eat no more than one serve of lean red meat a day or two serves on 3–4 days a week.

-There is strong evidence that eating processed meats, such as ham, bacon and deli meats, is associated with an increased risk of bowel and stomach cancers.
+There is strong evidence that eating processed meats, such as ham, bacon and prosciutto, is associated with an increased risk of bowel cancer.
+Cancer Council recommends you avoid eating processed meats.

-There is no conclusive evidence that being a vegetarian has a positive impact on survival after cancer treatment.
-However, increasing your consumption of fruit, vegetables and wholegrain foods will probably improve the quality of your diet.
-If you are considering reducing the amount of meat in your diet, it is important to include a variety of other proteins.
-These include eggs, legumes, pulses, nuts, wholegrains, soya and dairy products.
+There is no conclusive evidence that eating a vegetarian diet has a positive impact on survival after cancer treatment.
+However, eating more fruit, vegetables, legumes and wholegrain foods will probably improve the quality of your diet.

 - Eat a variety of nutritious foods every day.